smakam/dockerdeploy/docker-custom-cloud/aws/docker-deploy.md

  - Docker uses custom linux distribution which has the latest kernel for master and worker nodes.
  - Docker creates system containers in master and worker nodes that takes care of background tasks like tying in with AWS logs, ELB etc.
  - Upgrade is done using rolling upgrade of nodes - minimum 3 managers are needed
  - cloudstor is used as volume plugin for persistent storage - available only in edge channel.
-I could not get this to work for me.
+I could not initially get this to work.
+The issue is caused by incorrect alias and I got it fixed by following the steps here(https://forums.docker.com/t/services-stuck-in-pending-when-using-cloudstor-azure-volumes/29938/10).
+The correction steps are same for AWS and Azure.

 **Reference:**